What is Live Cannabis? Jump to Recipe

 Food production companies use a process called cold chain.
 Simply put, this just means that the food is frozen once produced or processed and then kept frozen until heated or thawed for consumption.
 This gave cannabis innovators an idea, if this could be done with food, why can’t it be done with cannabis.

 Could this allow cultivators to keep harvests fresher for longer periods of time?
 Could using this method create new types of cannabis products?
 And if it retains flavonoids in food, could this method help retain volatile terpenes and flavonoids in cannabis, which can be lost in the drying and curing process?

 The answer to all these questions they found out is yes!

 What Makes Cannabis Live?

-Some strains instead and placed into large bags to be immediately frozen at a temperature of –38 degrees.
+Some strains are instead placed into large bags to be immediately frozen at a temperature of –38 degrees.
 This process preserves the cannabis plant’s living terpene profile, and why we call it “live.”
-The plant’s living profile is comprised of compounds like flavonoids, terpenes, and cannabinoids.
+The plant’s living profile is composed of compounds like flavonoids, terpenes, and cannabinoids.
 Because some terpenes can degrade with the slightest increase in temperature, it is imperative that this process is done as quickly as possible.

 Why Use Live Cannabis?

 There are many benefits to using different techniques to create diverse types of cannabis products.
 I am sure you can guess that one of the benefits of live cannabis is the retention of therapeutic terpenes and cannabinoids.
 Plus, the retention of flavonoids adds to the flavor profile and all these compounds together assist in creating full spectrum cannabis products.